PhilipQuirke/SkyCombAnalystHelp/ProcessSettings.md

 - Try increasing the "Threshold value" to say "230".
 Click "Run" and watch the object.
 Was the object outline better defined?
 - Try decreasing the "Threshold value" to say "210".
 Click "Run" and watch the object.
 Was the object outline better defined?
 - Repeat this process until you are happy with the Threshold Value

+### YOLO detect confidence (0.1 to 0.9)

+This setting is specific to YOLO (You Only Long Once) image processing algorithm.

+If unsure, use the default setting 0.66

+### YOLO intersection over union (0.1 to 0.9)

+This setting is specific to YOLO (You Only Long Once) image processing algorithm.

+If unsure, use the default setting 0.25

+### Max distance to detect features (50 to 250m)

+When SkyComb detects an object, the SkyComb physics model estimates the distance away the object is from the drone.

+If the distance is greater than this threshold then the object is ignored.
+The rationale is that to detect an object at a great distance, the object must be very large, and so it is not an animal.

+If unsure, use the default setting 150

 ### Save annotated video